fluxnetart/fluxnetart.github.io/_posts/2025-10-18-biospherevideo.md

   </iframe>
 </div>
 <figcaption>
   Rosa Lewis brings you into the imaginal experience of becoming the soil and sensing the intricate web of life below ground.
-Through embodied awareness, you explore the textures, cycles, and interconnections of minerals, organic matter, air, water, and living organisms, uncovering the soil’s inner flux and renewal as a mirror for your own Buddha nature. </br>
+Through embodied awareness, you explore the textures, cycles, and interconnections of minerals, organic matter, air, water, and living organisms, uncovering the soil’s inner flux and renewal as a mirror for your own Buddha nature. <br>
   <strong>Subscribe to <a href = "https://www.youtube.com/@BreathingastheBiosphere">Breathing as the Biosphere on Youtube</a> to discover more imaginal journeys by Rosa Lewis and friends</strong>
 </figcaption>